chrisruffalo/gudgeon/README.md

 * Configure upstream DNS types (tcp-tls/dns-over-tls, tcp, and udp) explicitly
 * Using regular expressions and wildcards to block DNS names
 * Matching an address (or subnet, or subnet range) to a user and determining what blocklists to use
-* Having resolvers for certain/specific subnets based on matching incoming connections
+* Resolvers and resolver groups for certain/specific subnets based on matching incoming connections
-* Inline host file entries in configuration file
+* Inline host file entries in configuration file as well as external host files
 * Enhanced (and backwards-compatible) hostname format supports wildcard names, CNAME/PTR entries, and reverse lookups

 ## How Do I Install Gudgeon?